GradleUp/shadow/src/docs/configuration/dependencies/README.md

 The above code snippet is functionally equivalent to the previous example.

-This same patten can be used for any of the dependency notation fields.
+This same pattern can be used for any of the dependency notation fields.

 ```groovy
 // Ignoring An Artifact Regardless of Group